San Joaquin River water or watershed scenery in California

 Local plan

-Choose the upper-river objective first: Mammoth Pool area access, Middle Fork context, or another specific Sierra corridor you can verify as open.
+Choose the upper-river objective first: Mammoth Pool area access, Middle Fork context, or another specific Sierra area you can verify as open.
 Once that is clear, fish a smaller reach thoroughly instead of trying to solve the entire San Joaquin system in one trip.

 Backup water